gliepins/Support-Chat-with-Telegram/documents/WHITEPAPER.md

 # Support Chat with Telegram — Technical Whitepaper

 This whitepaper documents the design, security posture, operational model, and roadmap for a standalone, API-only customer support chat service that uses Telegram Topics as the agent console and a lightweight web widget for customers.
+The first production deployment is for the "autoroad" website.

 ## 1. Objectives and Non‑Goals